Rock Park

 Amenities & Activities

-The park's location in an industrial area makes it a popular spot for nearby workers to have a peaceful outdoor lunch during the week.
-On summer weekends, Rock Park comes alive with families enjoying picnics, children playing on the playground, and kayakers navigating the whitewater park.
+Interestingly, the park's location in an industrial area has made it a favorite lunch spot for nearby workers seeking a peaceful break from the office.
+Come summer weekends, the atmosphere transforms as families spread out picnic blankets, children scramble across the playground, and kayakers navigate the whitewater features with varying degrees of success.